Ponzi schemes on coarse spaces with uniform measure: Relationship between Ponzi scheme and -PS

 The author expresses sincere gratitude to the organizers, Professor Ali Baklouti and Professor Hideyuki Ishi, for their warm hospitality during the 7th Tunisian Japanese conference in honor of Professor Toshiyuki Kobayashi held in Monastir (Tunisia).

 The author express sincere gratitude to Professor Toshiyuki Kobayashi for his deep insights, generous support, and constant encouragement.
-The author also would like to thank Takayuki Okuda for providing him solid advice for his study, and V\'ictor P\'erez-Vald\'es for correcting his writing.
+The author also would like to thank Takayuki Okuda for providing him solid advice for his study, V\'ictor P\'erez-Vald\'es for correcting his writing, and Federico Vigolo for providing valuable comments on his preprint.